MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/new-teams-desktop-admin.md

 ## What's available in the new Teams

 While new Teams is still in development and currently doesn't have the full feature set of classic Teams, this is continually changing.
-This available features list will be updated as new features are added and limitations removed.
+The features lists shown here will be updated as new features are added and limitations removed.

 ### Activity and notifications